-- (1)The Articles of Incorporation provide that the Board of Directors, which consists of individual directors with specialized knowledge, can make resolutions with respect to certain matters that can be heard in the general shareholders meeting such as interim dividends, share buybacks, and limited liability agreements in order to secure the agility of management decisions. - (2) The Board of Directors is structured in a manner that is thoroughly capable of carrying out its duties and obligations, and it is composed of four executive directors that are familiar with areas such as sales, finance/accounting, and risk management and four Outside Directors who each have a wealth of experience and expert knowledge and are able to provide appropriate advice and proposals from an outside and objective standpoint.
+- (1)The Articles of Incorporation provide that the Board of Directors, which consists of individual directors with specialized knowledge, can make resolutions with respect to certain matters that can be heard in the general shareholders meeting such as interim dividends, share buybacks, and limited liability agreements in order to secure the agility of management decisions. - (2) The Board of Directors is structured in a manner that is thoroughly capable of carrying out its duties and obligations, and it is composed of four executive directors that are familiar with areas such as business management, finances/accounting, risk management, and M&A investments, loans, and financial markets and five Outside Directors who each have a wealth of experience and expert knowledge and are able to provide appropriate advice and proposals from an outside and objective standpoint.
 In addition, the Audit and Supervisory Board, which monitors and oversees the Board of Directors, includes three Outside Audit & Supervisory Board Members (for a total of five members). - (3) We strive to provide thorough explanations of the concepts at work in the capital policy, including with respect to interim dividends, by stating them in the medium-term management plan and the financial results briefing materials.